Sbalbp/Xchat_Translator_Plugin/README.md

 this will always fetch the latest version of the Python module, so it can be used to keep it up to date.

-Now that you have the Python module, you might want to install it:
+Now that you have the Python module, you might want to install it.
+First enter the submodule directory

 * cd Apertium_Plugin_Utils

+and install it

 * python setup.py install